himabindu-run/himabindu-run/README.md

 ### Hola!:wave: Hima Bindu here...  :mask:
 I am Hima Bindu, a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html) and a perfect todo list writer and time table maker!

-*I was a name sake CS undergrad untill i dual booted my laptop myself.
+*I was a name sake CS undergrad untill i dual booted my laptop myself, well I used to repair my CPU sometimes.
 Then i started loving technology and computers... and that made me curious about each and every domain in this tech felid!*

 I am free to work with anyone in any feild and learn anything regarding Computers and Tech!